Varsini-Sakthi/Varsini-Sakthi/README.md

 - 🔭 I’m currently working on **Integrating Mathematical Modeling and Machine Learning to Map Brain Tumors**

+- 🧬 I built **SpatialFormer** - a spatially aware transformer for cell state prediction in spatial transcriptomics, deployed on <a href="https://huggingface.co/spaces/Varsini-Sakthi/Spatialformer">Hugging Face Spaces</a>

 - 🌱 I’m currently learning **Machine Learning**

 - 👯 I’m looking to collaborate on **Computational Bioinformatics and Machine Learning**